A: Do you want to go to a movie later? Maybe around 7 p.m.?

 This directly relates to the idiom “play it by ear.”
 When someone asks or suggests that you “play it by ear,” they are saying:

-“I don’t want to/I cannot make firm plans right now.
-I will determine closer to the event in question whether or not I am able to do it/attend.”
+“I don’t want to or I can’t make firm plans right now.
+I’ll determine closer to the event in question whether or not I am able to do it/attend.”

 “Play it by ear” is a great informal way to: